Biden: Russia war a ‘genocide,’ trying to ‘wipe out’ Ukraine

 “More evidence is coming out literally of the horrible things that the Russians have done in Ukraine, and we’re only going to learn more and more about the devastation and let the lawyers decide internationally whether or not it qualifies,” he said.

-Just last week Biden had he did not believe Russia’s actions amounted to genocide, just that they constituted “war crimes.”
+Just last week Biden said he did not believe Russia’s actions amounted to genocide, just that they constituted “war crimes.”

 During a trip to Europe last month, Biden faced controversy for a nine-word statement seemingly supporting regime change in Moscow, which would have represented a dramatic shift toward direct confrontation with another nuclear-armed country.
 “For God’s sake, this man cannot remain in power,” Biden said.